albinlofmark/git-repository/Git Workshop.md

 4. Make additional changes to the files and commit them.
  - Edit the file in VSCode and save the file.
 Then you can add it to the staging area and commit it at the same time: git commit -a -m "Update 2"

+5. Restore one of the files to a specfic verision in the repository.
+ - Use "git log" to see the different commit and then copy the first 5 or 6 characters of the first commit and restore it: git restore --source=c924ad Git Workshop.md

+Task 2: Connecting to a Remote Repository
+1. Create a remote repository on a Git hosting service.
+ - Go to GitHub on your browser and create a new repository, give it a name and a description.

+2. Add the remote repository to your local project.
+ - Copy the SSH link of your remote repository in GitHub and connect it to your local repository: git remote add origin git@github.com:albinlofmark/git-repository.git

+3. Push all local changes to the remote repository.
+ - Make sure you have commited everything you want to push to your remote repository then use the following command: git push origin master
+ - "Master" in the command above could also be "Main" if you are on a newer version of Git.